Explains how to apply to work in social care in Wales if you are not a UK citizen.

 You must register with Social Care Wales if you work in:

 For some roles you can start and work towards registration, but for others you need to register before starting.
-You can find this information on the Social Care Wales website: Qualification framework for social care.
-Social workers and managers also undergo a registration process.
+You can find the qualification framework for social care on the Social Care Wales website.
+Social workers and managers also need to undergo a registration process.

 If you have a qualification that is not on this list, you can ask to see if it is acceptable.
 All requests are on a case-by-case basis.
 Social Care Wales will let you know what you other training you might need to work in social care.